ManageIQ/guides/providers/writing_a_new_provider.md

       # attributes that you pass in here, and automatically add it to the `persister.flavors`
       # inventory collection
       persister.flavors.build(
-        # MIQ typically uses "ems_ref" as the unique reference for an inventory item
+        # MIQ uses "ems_ref" as the unique reference for an inventory item
         # in a provider.
 Whatever you use must be guaranteed to not have a duplicate
         # in the same provider instance as this value is also used to lookup related
         # inventory from other collections.